 About Tim

 Tim Mercer graduated from the Royal College of Art with a Masters Degree in Photography and The History of Art.
-He is a professional Portrait and Landscape Photographer.
+He is a professional portrait photographer.
 While at the RCA, he was a pupil of Bill Brandt who is considered to be one of the most important British photographers of the 20th century.

-He is a photographer who has captured many of the world’s renowned faces and locations and has worked for the best known magazines and agencies whilst in London.
+He is a photographer who has captured the great and the good from all walks of life and has worked for the best known magazines and agencies whilst in London.
+His five decades of experience have left him with a list of sitters that would be the envy of many.
 Now he draws inspiration from his studio near Bath producing the same high quality work as a director in his publishing company, www.mercerbooks.co.uk

 His work is in the photography collections of the National Portrait Gallery, the Royal Academy and the Victoria & Albert Museum and he has exhibited at the Royal College of Art, Black Swan Arts, the National Portrait Gallery and the Royal Academy.